castorini/anserini/docs/regressions/regressions-dl21-doc-segmented-unicoil-noexp-0shot-v2.md

 The segment-only encoding results are deprecated and kept around primarily for archival purposes and ablation experiments.
 You probably don't want to use them.

-For additional instructions on working with MS MARCO V2 document collection, refer to [this page](../../docs/experiments-msmarco-v2.md).
+For additional instructions on working with the MS MARCO V2 document corpus, refer to [this page](../../docs/experiments-msmarco-v2.md).

 Note that the NIST relevance judgments provide far more relevant documents per topic, unlike the "sparse" judgments provided by Microsoft (these are sometimes called "dense" judgments to emphasize this contrast).